Comparison

 What changes with computer use agents

-• Agents see the screen and act like a human: they move the mouse, click, type, and read the result.
+• Agents see the screen and act like a human, moving the mouse, clicking, typing, and reading results.

-• They survive UI and app changes because they work with visual context, not brittle selectors.
+• They survive UI and app updates because they do not rely on brittle selectors.

-• They follow standard operating procedures written in plain English, no flowchart bots to build and babysit.
+• They can follow a standard operating procedure written in plain English without needing a flowchart bot.

-• They operate across any application, including legacy systems, Citrix, and virtualized desktops where RPA struggles.
+• They work across any application, including legacy systems, Citrix, and virtualized desktops where RPA struggles.

 How to move without the risk